Inspecting a Run

 -d, --max-depth <N>stop printing below depth N — default 12.
 Cut subtrees collapse to …N more frames

---threshold-pct <PCT>hide subtrees below this share of total on-CPU — default 1.0; pass 0 for the whole tree
+--threshold-pct <PCT>hide subtrees below this share of total active time — default 1.0; pass 0 for the whole tree

 --tid <TID>restrict to one thread — default: all threads